Market Access Strategy for Official Language Minority Communities (OLMC) Fund

 The Market Access Strategy for Official Language Minority Communities (OLMC) Fund aims to increase access of applicants from OLMCs to a diversity of markets and publics.

-This fund supports Canadian professional artists, arts professionals, artistic groups and arts organizations who belong to an Official Language Minority Community (OLMC).
-An OLMC is defined as a group of people whose maternal or chosen official language is not the majority language in their province or territory.
-In other words, Anglophones in Quebec and Francophones outside of Quebec.
+This fund supports Canadian professional artists, arts professionals, artistic groups and arts organizations who self-identify as belonging to an OLMC (defined as groups of people whose maternal or chosen official language is not the majority language in their province or territory – in other words, Anglophones in Quebec and Francophones outside of Quebec).

 What you can apply for

 Activities that directly support a market access and development strategy including (but not limited to):

 - market research (collecting data, market analysis, developing a better comprehension of the target market, developing a plan, etc.)

 - presence at cultural trade fairs, participation in showcases, and other types of travel, including touring

 - professional development such as residencies and exchanges with an emphasis on Market Access

 - capacity-building services such as the development of workshops or online tools for Market Access purposes